Chia-Network/chia-network.github.io/collections/_posts/2021-05-28-security-is-important-a-guide.en.md

 Read more here: [Chia Keys Management](https://github.com/Chia-Network/chia-blockchain/wiki/Chia-Keys-Management#2-keys-farming-key--cold-storage-key)

-### Social Engineering and Phishing
-Remember, don't trust anyone or anything online.
-A website may look legitimate, but are you sure?
+### Beware of Spearphishing
+Do you actually know the person you are talking to online is who they say they are?
+Do you know if the website you're on is legitimate?

+Spearphishing is a targeted attack where you are scammed in some way through legitimate-looking fake websites or message.
-* Verify the website you are on is `chia.net` and make sure there is a lock icon in the address bar.
+* When downloading Chia installers, verify the website you are on is `chia.net` and make sure there is a lock icon in the address bar.
-*
+* Anyone contacting you through email or messaging apps could be potentially trying to scam you.
+Beware of the links and files they send you.

 ### Remove Remote Access Tools
+There are many stories of attackers using weaknesses with remote access tools like TeamViewer or Microsoft Remote Desktop to remotely infiltrate a computer and steal information.
+We highly recommend you turn off or uninstall such software on your computer.
+How to turn off remote access tools varies across operating systems so we leave it to you to research online and use the many guides out there to do this.

 ### Device Encryption
 Encryption is one of the best tools in your arsenal.
-Encrypting